ministryofjustice/moj-frontend/docs/help.md

   key: Get help
   parent: About the design system
   order: 50
+lede: "The MoJ Design System team supports users of the MoJ Design System.
+Contact us to ask for help."
 ---

-<span class="govuk-caption-xl">The MoJ Design System team supports users of the MoJ Design System.
-Contact us to ask for help.</span>

 ### Contact us on Slack